utshomax/postman-docs/src/pages/docs/postman-flows/concepts/adding-authentication.md

 updated: 2023-11-10
 ---

 Most APIs require some form of authentication.
 Authentication adds security to an API so that only the intended users can access and update information.
-Postman Flows recognizes APIs that require authentication, and prompts you to set up authorization in the **Send Request** block.
+Postman Flows recognizes supported APIs that require authentication, and prompts you to set up authorization in the **Send Request** block.
 You can also add your API key to the **Send Request** block as a value.

 Read about the [different types of authentication](/docs/sending-requests/authorization/authorization/) and how to use them.